istio/istio.io/content/docs/setup/kubernetes/prepare/requirements/index.md

   this requirement no longer applies.
 To learn more about the `NET_ADMIN` capability, visit [Required Pod Capabilities](/help/ops/setup/required-pod-capabilities/).

 * _**Check required ports**_: The following table lists the default ports used by Istio components.
 Make sure the ports are available before installing Istio components.
-You can override any port numbers marked with a * during the install.
-Ensure any custom ports used are also available.

     | Component | Port | NodePort | Description |
     |----|----|----|----|